 Iraq's first successes came in the 1960s under the captaincy of legendary defender Abid Kadhim.
 They hosted and won the 1964 Arab Nations Cup, retained their title two years later, and then won the 1967 Tripoli Fair Tournament.
-In 1976 they reached the semi-finals of the AFC Asian Cup for the first time, and three years later they hosted and won the Gulf Cup of Nations.
+In 1976 they reached the semi-finals of the AFC Asian Cup for the first time, and three years later they hosted and won the Arabian Gulf Cup.

 Iraq pose for a team photo in 1973, captained by defender Abid Kadhim

 The 1980s was one of the most successful eras in the history of the Iraq national team in terms of competition successes.
-The first half of the decade saw them win the Merdeka Tournament, the Asian Games gold medal, the Gulf Cup, the Merlion Cup, the Arab Nations Cup and the Pan Arab Games gold medal, and the second half of the decade saw Iraq participate in the FIFA World Cup finals for the first and only time to date.
+The first half of the decade saw them win the Merdeka Tournament, the Asian Games gold medal, the Arabian Gulf Cup, the Merlion Cup, the Arab Nations Cup and the Pan Arab Games gold medal, and the second half of the decade saw Iraq participate in the FIFA World Cup finals for the first and only time to date.
 They lost all three games by one goal, and should have drawn their opening game had it not been for a poor refereeing decision.
 To read more about Iraq's historic participation in the 1986 FIFA World Cup, click here.